Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

   during installation of TortoiseGit (or other Windows tool).

   Make sure that you have *ssh* and *ssh-keygen* commands in the path.
-  On Windows, you might need to start 'Git Bash' command prompt window provided by Git for Windows.
+  On Windows, you might need to start **Git Bash** command prompt window.

   Use the following command to generate SSH keys:
 ~~~~~